About Jenkins CI

 You can set up Jenkins to watch for any code changes in places like SVN and Git, automatically do a build with tools like Ant and Maven, initiate tests and then take actions like rolling back or rolling forward.

-Written in Java, the Jenkins software has more than 40,000 active installations as of summer 2012, making it the #1 open-source continuous integration tool.
+Written in Java, the Jenkins software has tens of thousands of active installations globally, making it the #1 open-source continuous integration tool.

 Get 7 Ways to Optimize Jenkins,